 - The steep side faces the Bay of Bengal and runs northwards to finally merge with Chhota Nagpur.

-- Similipal biosphere reserve’s most inhabitants are Aboriginals.
-Two major tribes, ErengaKharias and Mankirdias, inhabit the reserve’s forests.
-Other dominant tribes are the Ho, Gonda and Munda.
+- Most of the Similipal biosphere reserve’s inhabitants are Aboriginals.
+Two major tribes, the ErengaKharias and Mankirdias, inhabit the reserve’s forests.
+The other dominant tribes are the Ho, Gonda, and Munda.

 Flora of Similipal Biosphere reserve